The shortcode is only available on the Pro version.

 subcategory_id [default nothing] (integer) limit to a specific subcategory id (often not used) – finding the venue_id isn’t simple as you need the internal number you can use [wfea debug='true'] to see the underlying data or – this guide( Finding IDs) is one way to get that information.

 start_date_range_start & start_date_range_end [default none] (date strings) always use a start and end pair or it will be ignored.
-The date range can (and should) be relative e.g. start_date_range_start=’-3 months’ start_date_range_end=’+1 year’ would show the prior 3 months and the next year ( would require also status=’ended,started,live’ )
+The date range can (and should) be relative e.g. start_date_range_start=’first day of -3 months’ start_date_range_end=’+1 year’ would show the prior 3 months and the next year ( would require also status=’ended,started,live’ )

 status: [default live] (text live,started,ended,cancelled,draft,all ) comma separated list of event status, e.g. if you want prior events used ended,started

 tickets [default false] (true or false) default is false, if true the call to action button link goes straight to the ticket pop up on the Eventbrite page

 thumb [default true] (true or false) if true displays the thumbnail image from Eventbrite, please note Eventbrite by default provide an image optimised and limited in size ( approx 400px to 450px depending on various factors ), bear this in mind when designing wide layouts.
 If you need higher resolution images set thumb_original to true.